 During the Fall and Winter, the water dries to leave a marsh ecosystem.
 If you’re looking for a beautiful sunset spot, this is it.

-The dirt trail runs parallel to a roughly 20 foot embankment and PCH.
-If you have small children I wouldn’t let them get to close.
+The dirt trail runs parallel to a roughly 20-foot embankment and PCH.
+If you have small children I wouldn’t let them get too close.

-Here’s the view as we looked out into the ocean and the beach.
+Here’s the view looking out into the ocean and the beach.

 Roughly 1 mile into walk, we arrived at the heart and sole of the reserve.
 This is where most birdwatchers and photographers hang out because of the abundant wildlife.